 - Younger students should be permitted to enter first.

 - All students will have assigned seats.
 The bus driver can move a student as needed.

 - Students shall keep their hands, arms, and heads inside the bus and in their own personal space.

 - There shall be NO shouting, roughhousing or throwing things on the bus or at the bus stop.

 - Students shall observe all behavior rules related to safety, the well-being and respect of others.

 - All articles such as athletic equipment, books, laptops, musical instruments, etc., must be kept out of aisles.

 - The emergency exits must be used for emergencies only.
 Students are not to touch safety equipment on the bus unless directed by the driver to do so.

 - Students who must cross the street at a bus stop shall not do so until they receive a signal from the bus driver.
 When crossing a street is necessary, it shall always be done in front of the bus at least 10 feet ahead of the bus so that the driver may adequately observe them.
 This means that the student/parent should be able to see the face of the bus driver.
 The driver shall hold the bus with warning lights flashing (red lights) and stop sign out until the crossing has been completed.

 - There shall be NO smoking or vaping of any kind on a school bus.
 Flammable materials are strictly prohibited.

 - There shall be NO eating on the school bus.

 - Each student shall be at the designated bus stop 5 minutes before the scheduled time and ready to board the bus.
 At drop off time a responsible person must be there to receive students in grades Y5's, K-2.
 The driver is responsible for the maintenance of this schedule and cannot wait for tardy pupils.

 - Each student shall ride designated buses ONLY.
 We cannot accommodate changes for playdates, babysitting, etc.

-- Students shall respect property of others at the bus stop while awaiting arrival the bus.
+- Students shall respect property of others at the bus stop while waiting for the arrival the bus.

 - Students must identify themselves to the bus driver when requested.